RazrFalcon/svgcleaner/FAQ.md

 a "broken" image.
 But it will be broken because the rendering application doesn't support optimization is done by svgcleaner and not because svgcleaner broke your image.

+Anyway, if you are using a modern browser - everything should be fine.

 See [Testing notes](docs/testing_notes.rst) for details.

 ## Can you add an option to remove binary images from the SVG?